 Maintenance work on main north-south runway

-Sydney Airport is carrying out essential maintenance work on the main north-south runway and associated taxiways until 31 August 2024.
+Sydney Airport is carrying out essential maintenance work on the main north-south runway and associated taxiways until 31 March 2025.

-The work can only be carried out during the airport’s curfew, between 11pm and 6am and will occur on up to 12 nights.
+The work can only be carried out during the airport’s curfew, between 11pm and 6am and will occur on up to 18 nights.

-The maintenance work will only be undertaken on Friday, Saturday or Sunday nights.
+For 12 of the 18 nights, the maintenance work will only be undertaken on Friday, Saturday or Sunday nights.
 This is because there are few if any overnight freight flights on these nights.
 This will in turn ensure that any noise impact in Kurnell, La Perouse, Phillip Bay, Little Bay or parts of Botany is minimised.
 The flights will predominantly be Air Ambulance.

 This means the limited number of overnight freight and other aircraft that can operate during these times will instead use the parallel north-south runway.